Lramseyer/vaporview/API_DOCS.md

 # Commands

-In an attempt to future proof and maintain compatibility with any potential future waveform viewers, all public commands will be prefixed with the "waveformViewer" prefix instead of "vapoview".
-All commands in this API take in one argument, which is an object with all arguments named.
-This is to maintain compatibility with any context menu items
+In an attempt to future proof and maintain compatibility with any potential future waveform viewers, most public commands will be prefixed with the "waveformViewer" prefix instead of "vapoview".
+Commands listed in this API may take in arguments, which will usually be an object with the arguments named.
+This is to maintain compatibility with any context menu items.

 ## vaporview.openFile